BriteComputers/Public/Global_Functions.txt

     )

     if (-not (Test-Path $ConfigPath)) {
-        Write-Error "❌ Config file not found at $ConfigPath" return
+        Write-Error "Config file not found at $ConfigPath" return
     }

     if (-not (Test-Path $KeyPath)) {
-        Write-Error "❌ AES key file not found at $KeyPath" return
+        Write-Error "AES key file not found at $KeyPath" return
     }